 Brandon Sheard from The Farmstead Meatsmith is joining us on the Pantry Chat today.
 He and his wife Lauren teach in-person meat curing workshops on their homestead in Oklahoma and they also offer online courses.

 Brandon taught Carolyn and me how to traditionally salt cure our bacon at home and we’ve been using this method ever since to preserve our pork belly.
+This bacon served up with sweet pepper hash makes a great breakfast.

 Why We Love Cured Bacon